 Dr. Matthews is board certified by the American Board of Medical Genetics and a charter member of the American Board of Genetic Counseling.
 She is a past President of the Association of Genetic Counseling Program Directors.
 She is also an advisory board member for the Genetic Counseling Program at Stanford University.
-She is a member of the National Society of Genetic Counselors, and a founding fellow of the American College of Medical Genetics.
+She is a member of the National Society of Genetic Counselors, American Society of Human Genetics and a founding fellow of the American College of Medical Genetics.
 She is a past editor of the Journal of Genetic Counseling and past president of the International Society of Nurses in Genetics.
 Her areas of clinical interest and research include curriculum development and graduate education in genetic counseling as well as issues arising from the numerous and complex ethical, social legal and educational issues faced by genetic counselors.

 Rebecca Darrah, PhD

 Associate Director of the Genetic Counseling Training ProgramResearch Interests

 Director of Clinical Training